coolbutuseless/eventloop/README.md

 -   Asteroids
 -   raycaster engine

+## Tips

+-   `ggplot2` is a great package, but because of the all the layout and scaling that goes into one of its great-looking plots, it’s not speedy.
+-   Instead just do raw `grid::grid.points()` etc calls.
+-   Avoid `grid.newpage()`it does a lot more than clear the page.
+    -   instead just draw a giant rectangle to cover the screen.

 ## Issues

 -   Only the real `x11()` device on a unix or macOS system has the